13.0.2 Graduate Degree Areas of Responsibility

 7. Intellectual debate and challenge should be encouraged and supported by every Concordia supervisor.

 Academic freedom and intellectual debate are fundamental components of the graduate student experience at Concordia.
 Therefore, every effort should be made by the Dean of Graduate Studies, every graduate program director, every supervisor, and every graduate student to recognize and acknowledge that robust academic challenges and questioning are normal and healthy aspects of the graduate student experience, as well as important elements in the relationship between the student and his or her supervisor.

 To facilitate this academic freedom and intellectual debate, every graduate program director will:

-- review Concordia’s Policy on Freedom of Expression with new students at every new‐student orientation meeting; and
+- review Concordia’s statement of “Academic Freedom” with new students at every new‐student orientation meeting; and

-- ensure that every new student in the program receives a written copy of Concordia’s Policy on Freedom of Expression
+- ensure that every new student in the program receives a written copy of Concordia’s statement of “Academic Freedom.”

 8. Concordia supervisors should be mentors to their students.